History of champagne: From sweet to brut

 Throughout most of the 19th century Champagne was made sweet.
 The taste was pleasing to most wine drinkers and the added sugar helped winemakers to cover up flaws in the wine or poor quality from less desirable grapes.
 Champagne houses would use the dosage to tailor the sweetness to whatever style was in fashion in a particular market.
 The Russians preferred the sweetest level with as much as 250–330 grams of sugar added.
 Scandinavia was next at around 200 grams followed by France at 165 grams, Germany with slightly more, and the United States preferring between 110 and 165 grams.
 The English preferred the driest style at 22–66 grams of sugar.
 Gradually tastes developed to favor less sweetness and higher overall quality in the Champagne.
 The first slightly dry Champagne to emerged was labeled demi-sec or "half dry".
 The success of those wines prompted the introduction of sec or dry wines.
 Other producers made wines with even less sugar and began to call these wines extra dry.
 In 1846, the Champagne house Perrier-Jouët introduced a wine that was made without any added sugar.
 This style was initially ill-received with critics calling this wine too severe, or brute-like.
-But over the next generation, this "brut" style with significantly less sugar than wines labeled extra dry became the fashion for Champagne and today is the modern style that the majority of Champagne is made in.
+But over the next generation, this "brut" style with significantly less sugar than wines labeled extra dry became the fashion for Champagne, with Pommery introducing the first Brut champagne in 1874, characterized by a lower sugar content.
+Today, it is the modern style that the majority of Champagne is made in.
 As global tastes continued to evolve through the 20th century, Champagne producers experimented with increasingly dry styles.
 Building on this trend, Laurent-Perrier released Ultra Brut in 1981 — publicized as one of the first modern “Brut Nature” Champagne made without any dosage, a category later formalized by the CIVC in 1996.